Let's talk about Pittsburgh weather

 Shooting in the rain, heat, or cold

-If you prefer to move forward on session day despite an iffy forecast, I am able to shoot in light rain or snow and temps between 33-88 degrees.
+If you prefer to move forward on session day despite an iffy forecast, I am able to shoot in light rain or snow and temps between 33-85 degrees.
 This can result in a beautiful session with texture from the clouds, fog, or even snow!
 I cannot shoot in thunderstorms, moderate to heavy rain, or extreme cold and heat.
-I prefer a much smaller range of temperatures for babies and young children (around 50-80 degrees) but will leave that up to your judgment as their parents and their tolerance for such things.
+I prefer a much smaller range of temperatures for babies and young children (around 50-80 degrees) but will leave that up to your judgment, as their parents, and their tolerance for such things.

 Postponing a session due to weather

-You will be given the option to postpone your session within two weeks if anything makes you uncomfortable about the weather and your children's exposure, but I ask that we wait until fairly close to session time to make the call if you are able.
+You will be given the option to postpone your session if anything makes you uncomfortable about the weather and your children's exposure, but I ask that we wait until fairly close to your session time to make the call if you are able.
+I prefer to reschedule for weather issues within about three days whenever possible—I only schedule two outdoor shoots per week so that I have this flexibility in my schedule and time set aside for you.
+Try to keep your schedule fairly open the week of our session so that we have some wiggle room if weather issues pop up.

 If the forecast is for 60% rain or below 24 hours out, then it is likely to clear up and we will wait and see.